 - Payment Terms.
 Subscriber shall pay SDI the Fees set forth in the Service Order without offset or deduction.
 Subscriber shall make all payments in US dollars on or before the due date, in accordance with the payment terms set forth in the Service Order.
 If the Service Order does not include payment terms, Subscriber shall pay Fees within 30 days after the date of the applicable invoice.

 - Late Payments.
 If Subscriber fails to make any payment when due, without limiting SDI’s other rights and remedies: (i) SDI may charge interest on the past due amount at the rate of 1.5% per month or, if lower, the highest rate permitted under Applicable Laws; (ii) Subscriber shall reimburse SDI for all reasonable costs incurred by SDI in collecting any late payments or interest, including attorneys’ fees, court costs, and collection agency fees; and (iii) if such failure continues for 15 days or more, SDI may suspend Subscriber’s and its Authorized Users’ access to any portion or all of the Service until such amounts are paid in full; provided that SDI shall notify Subscriber (including by phone or email to Subscriber’s business contact) at least 10 days before suspending the Service.
-SDI shall not exercise its suspension or termination rights or apply interest on late payments if Subscriber disputes the applicable charges reasonably and in good faith and provides reasonable cooperation to resolve the dispute.
+SDI shall not exercise its suspension or termination rights, apply interest on late payments or initiate collection if Subscriber disputes the applicable charges reasonably and in good faith and provides reasonable cooperation to resolve the dispute.

 - Renewal Subscription Terms.
 SDI may increase Fees for any Renewal Subscription Term, effective on the first day of such Renewal Subscription Term, by providing written notice to Subscriber at least 30 days prior to the commencement of such Renewal Subscription Term.
 Such notice may be in the form of an invoice or any other form of notice used by SDI to communicate with Subscriber.
 If Subscriber objects to the increase, then Subscriber may elect to not renew the Service by providing notice of non-renewal as described in Section 7(b).